-James Pinney, a former Boise mayor, opened the Pinney in 1908 on the site of his old Columbia Theatre, built in 1892.
-The Idaho State Historical Society says that Tourtellotte and Hummel, later the architects of the Egyptian (Ada) Theatre, designed it as an ornate theatre for live stage productions, but by the 1920s it was primarily showing movies.
+James Pinney, a former Boise mayor, opened the Pinney Theatre on September 17, 1908 on the site of his old Columbia Theatre, built in 1892.
+The Idaho State Historical Society says that Tourtellotte and Hummel, later the architects of the Egyptian (Ada) Theatre, designed it as an ornate theatre for live stage productions, but by the 1920’s it was primarily showing movies.

-For many years the Pinney, along with the Ada, was the premiere movie house in Boise, sharing the top first-run movies.
-The other theatres in town during cinema’s golden age were the Boise, Granada, Rialto, Rio.
-The Vista theatre, the first to be built away from the downtown area, opened in 1946.
-Later the Boise and Broadway Drive-Ins followed.
+For many years the Pinney Theatre, along with the Ada Theatre, was the premiere movie house in Boise, sharing the top first-run movies.
+The other theatres in town during cinema’s golden age were the Boise Theatre, Granada Theatre, Rialto Theatre, Rio Theatre.
+The Vista Theatre, the first to be built away from the downtown area, opened in 1946.
+Later the Boise Drive-In and Broadway Drive-In followed.

-However, It wasn’t all movies at the 1000-seat Pinney.
-The Boise Philharmonic says that on February 6, 1940 composer-pianist Sergei Rachmaninoff performed at the Pinney, bringing his own piano from Russia.
+However, It wasn’t all movies at the 1,000-seat Pinney Theatre.
+The Boise Philharmonic says that on February 6, 1940 composer-pianist Sergei Rachmaninoff performed at the Pinney Theatre, bringing his own piano from Russia.

 Some of MGM’s supporting stars arriving by train with publicity agents included Ilona Massey, Virginia Grey, Alan Curtis, Isabel Jewell and Nat Pendelton.
 The governor, mayor and other state officials joined in the festivities and a telegram from Spencer Tracy was read but some people expressed regret that Tracy and the other stars, Robert Young and Walter Brennan would not be there.